 The main problem with this kind of setup is the manual process and the chances of water wastage.
 Everything is manual here so you will have to be fully dedicated to seeing your tomatoes grow.
 You can also run into the problem of overwatering your plants if by chance you forget to turn off the tap.

 Sprinkler Systems – Quick and Efficient

 So now your garden is growing and doing everything manually is not the most convenient option anymore.
-If this is the case, then have a look at the garden sprinkler systems.
+If this is the case, then have a look at the.
 Sprinkler systems can cover a large area of the lawn or garden without much manual intervention.
 If you have a large flower based garden and also has surrounding foliage, then the sprinkler system is essential.